-- Tap [in the lower left of the screen. - Each time you tap the icon, it will toggle between [and [is] and [is]. - [া (Touch Shutter: Enable) The camera will focus on the spot you tap, then the picture will be taken. - [📆] (Touch Shutter: Disable) You can tap a spot to perform focusing on the spot.
+- Tap [m] in the lower left of the screen. - Each time you tap the icon, it will toggle between [a] and []. - [Cii] (Touch Shutter: Enable) The camera will focus on the spot you tap, then the picture will be taken. - [m] (Touch Shutter: Disable) You can tap a spot to perform focusing on the spot.
 Press the shutter button completely to take the picture.